Narnoor

-Narnoor is a mandal in the Adilabad district of the Indian state of Telangana.
+Narnoor is a mandal located in the Adilabad district of the Indian state of Telangana.

 Sohelridersha

 Narnoor Mandal consists of 24 Gramapanchayat.
 The village is in the agency area, which is headed under the Integrated Tribal Development Agency Utnoor.
 The mandal is divided into two more mandals, the second one being Gandiguda.

 Demographics

-Telugu is the Local Language here.
+Telugu is the local language in the village.
 Total population of Narnoor is 3636 .Males are 1937 and Females are 1,699 living in 599 Houses.
 Total area of Narnoor is 750 hectares.
 Narnoor Local Language is Telugu.
 Narnoor town Total population is 5035 and number of houses are 889.
 Female Population is 45.4%. town literacy rate is 70.0% and the Female Literacy rate is 28.2%.
 Ninety percent of Narnoor Mandal residents are members of scheduled tribes, notably the Gonds, Kolams, Mahar, Buddhist and Lamabadie.